 This gorgeous Spanish style home nestled in the vineyards of Temecula, California is one of Hubbell and Hubbell’s specialty straw bale homes; it sits on 4.2 acres and offers amazing panoramic views that direct the sight of residents to the surrounding Palomar Mountains.
 The owners whom originally moved here from Czechoslovakia had the vision to create a green home that integrates locally sourced natural building materials to passively benefit from daylighting and natural ventilation.
+They now have immense savings to their electric bill due to straw bale’s great insulation qualities.
+To put it into perspective, the average monthly electric cost in San Diego County is $95-130 while these residents’ bill is around $80/month for a 2,200SF green structure.
 The exterior unconditioned spaces include large patio areas and an attached 700 sf 2 car wood garage.
-This Straw bale home design benefits from superior insulating qualities that keep the home cooler in the summer and adds to the overall sustainability of the project by coming from a highly renewable and environmentally friendly resource; leftover stalks from California rice crop.
+This straw bale home design benefits from superior insulating qualities that keep the home cooler in the summer and adds to the overall sustainability of the project by coming from a highly renewable and environmentally friendly resource; leftover stalks from California rice crop.
 Straw bale historically has served as a buildings sole structure however, in some cases wood or steel framing is integrated as support.
 Straw bale homes have been proven to be fire resistant during the fires in western US this past year.

 To learn more about our straw bale construction and homes, click here.